Lymphoma is a cancer of the lymphatic system. There are two main types of lymphoma: Hodgkin and non-Hodgkin lymphoma.

 - Infection: Certain viral and bacterial infections that transform lymphocytes, such as the Epstein-Barr virus (EBV), increase the risk.
 This virus causes glandular fever.

 - Breast implants: These can lead to anaplastic large cell lymphoma in the breast tissue.

-- Body weight and diet: The American Cancer Society (ACS) has suggested that overweight and obesity may have some involvement in the development of lymphoma.
+- Body weight and diet: Being overweight and having obesity may have some involvement in the development of lymphoma.
 However, more research is necessary to confirm the link.

 - Infectious mononucleosis: The Epstein-Barr virus (EBV) can cause mononucleosis.
 This disease increases the risk of lymphoma.